About Field Trips

 The Reserve offers professional development workshops for pre-service, in-service and informal educators that focus on estuaries and coastal issues, called Teachers on the Estuary (TOTE).
 TOTE workshops are multi-day and incorporate a blend of indoor and outdoor hands-on experiences that can be brought back to the classroom with guest presentations by local scientists.
 We also offer single-day Project WET and WILD workshops throughout the year for all educators.
 Please contact the Reserve’s Education Coordinator, Maureen Dewire at Maureen.Dewire@dem.ri.gov for information regarding upcoming workshops.

 Save the Date!
 Are you a middle or high school science teacher?
 Consider joining us for this summer’s Teachers on the Estuary (TOTE) workshop, which will be held July 28-30, 2019.
-More details to come soon but check out the 2018 workshop link below for an idea of what to expect.

 Teachers on the Estuary Across the Reserves (National program information)